This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘Have they all got the hang of Shield Charms?’
 Harry asked.

 ‘Everyone’s capable of casting most of the OWL level spells,’ Nev said.
-‘I’ve been getting them to practice duelling with each other.’
+‘I’ve been getting them to practise duelling with each other.’

 ‘That’s a good idea,’ Harry said.